visrealm/pico9918/nocut/README.md

 There is now a single PCB (v1.3) for both JST and FFC connector types.

+#### Configuration

+The 5P/6P jumper is used to connect the correct DIN pin to the ground plane of the no-cut PCB.
+For 5-pin DINs (most US models), place a jumper between the 5P and middle pin.
+For 6-pin DINs (most EU/AUS models), place a jumper between the 6P and middle pin.

 See [ti99/pcb/](ti99/pcb/)

 To install the PCB, first remove the A/V connector from your TI-99/4A.
 Then install using the 3D printed spacer: [stl/pico9918-nocut-ti99-pcb-spacer.stl](stl/pico9918-nocut-ti99-pcb-spacer.stl)